 ORTHOPEDIC TMJ TREATMENT

-For decades, dentists have "managed" TMJ disorders using nightguards and "splints" that stretch tight jaw muscles by giving them a raised stabilized bite platform to rest on and exercise against.
-These oral appliances often provide short-term relief of symptoms; because the muscles, on which the treatments are focused, are also directly responsible for most of the symptoms.
-Similarly, Botox can provide short-term relief by breaking up the pain cycle that depends on muscle tightness.
-However, the state of tension in muscles depends on the health of the joints they surround, and the TMJs (temporomandibular joints) are surrounded by the jaw muscles, so the TMJs need to be healthy before treatment of the jaw muscles can provide lasting relief.
+The state of tension in muscles depends on the health of the joints they surround, and the TMJs (temporomandibular joints) are surrounded by the jaw muscles, so the TMJs need to be healthy before treatment of the jaw muscles can provide lasting relief.
 TMJ disorders generally start with a dislocation of the articular disk from a TMJ, which leaves that TMJ without a cushion and therefore especially vulnerable to bruising by the condyle during the forceful clenching or grinding that affects everybody during sleep.
-The bruising produces inflammation, which triggers automatic protective guarding in the jaw muscles, much like walking on a swollen ankle triggers limping in the leg muscles.
-Effective treatment requires first protecting the inflamed TMJ during sleep by preventing the condyle from accessing the bruised area for long enough to allow it to heal, usually about two months.
+The bruising of the TMJ produces inflammation, which triggers automatic protective guarding in the jaw muscles, much like walking on a swollen ankle triggers limping.
+There are many ways to treat the muscles, but effective treatment requires first protecting the inflamed TMJ during sleep by preventing the condyle from accessing the bruised area for long enough to allow it to heal, usually about two months.
 Then the jaw muscles can be rehabilitated using techniques that effectively treat muscles in other parts of the body.

 THE BIG PICTURE (SOCIETAL CAUSE)